jordles/notes/AI.md

   AI designers and engineers prepare the data by labeling important features, such as outdoor temperature, humidity, and air pressure, and then noting whether it rained.
 It's also common to separate the data into two distinct sets: a training set and a validation set to test with later.

   1. __Train the model.__
   AI designers and engineers apply machine learning (ML) programs to the prepared training data.
 As the ML programs analyze the data, they begin learning how to recognize patterns that indicate the likelihood of rainfall, such as the combination of high temperatures, low air pressure, and high humidity.
+They use algorithms like: logistic regression, decision trees, and random forests. __Loss functions__ (how wrong the model is) and __optimizers__ (adjusting the parameters to minimize the loss) are used to fine-tune the model's performance during training.
+The training process may take hours, days, or even weeks, depending on the complexity of the model and the size of the dataset.

   1. __Evaluate the model.__
   AI designers and engineers use the validation set they prepared earlier to assess their model's ability to predict rainfall accurately and reliably.
 Analyzing a model's performance can uncover potential issues impacting the model, such as insufficient or biased training data.
 If any issues exist, the AI designers and engineers may revisit an earlier step in this process to try a different approach.
 Once the model performs well with its validation set, the process continues to the next step.

   1. __Deploy the model.__
-  When the AI designers and engineers are satisfied with their model's performance, they deploy it in an AI tool—helping people in their city stay dry on their way to work!
+  When the AI designers and engineers are satisfied with their model's performance, they deploy it behind an API, app, device, or pipeline, making it accessible to users.

 Model training is an <ins>iterative process</ins>.
 AI designers and engineers can repeat each step as many times as necessary and make adjustments until they create the best model possible.